-This program draws on the interdisciplinary strength and social justice focus of School of Education while pulling from the expertise of faculty who teach across Syracuse University.
-It is an innovative major that incorporates various areas of study, disciplines, and theoretical frameworks to gain a broad understanding of education policy and practice.
-Students deepen their studies by complete at least one internship, and specializing in one of five focus areas:
+This program draws on the interdisciplinary strength and social justice focus of the School of Education while pulling from the expertise of faculty who teach across Syracuse University.
+It is an innovative major that incorporates various areas of study, disciplines, and theoretical frameworks to gain a broad understanding of learning and education policy and practice.
+Students deepen their studies by completing at least one internship and by specializing in one of five focus areas:

-Graduates pursue careers and further studies in fields like:
+Graduates pursue careers and further studies in fields such as:

 As a student in the Selected Studies program, you may choose one of five focus areas: